ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 }
 ```

-`Render` uses InvokeAsync to ensures the render event is run on the correct thread context. `_RenderEventQueued` ensures we only have one render event in the Renderer's queue.
+`Render` uses InvokeAsync to ensure the render event is run on the correct thread context. `_RenderEventQueued` ensures there's only only one render event in the Renderer's queue.

 ```csharp
 public async Task RenderAsync() => await InvokeAsync(() =>